Best Dog Training Supplies

 - Crash-Tested Car Safety Dog Harness: Many pets are severely injured or killed in auto accidents.
 Like children, dogs should be safely harnessed while in moving vehicles.
 If not, your dog is likely to be propelled out of the vehicle, or place you and your family in danger in the event of an accident.
-Therefore, it’s imperative for you to have a safe and convenient harness for your dog, whether they join you on long trip or runs to the grocery store.
+Therefore, it’s imperative for you to have a safe and convenient harness for your dog, whether they join you on long trip or even on trips to the grocery store.
+Check this one out.

 - Stainless Steel Dog Bowl with Rubber Base: I like these bowls for several reasons.
-First, they’re not plastic, which can leech into your dog’s water.
+First, they’re not plastic, lasting almost forever.
 Second, they’re sturdy and aren’t easily knocked over (be sure to choose the no-tip ones), which will eliminate lots of messes due to overturned water bowls.
 And third, they’re a good size for most dogs.
 I like these so much that I have 7-8 for my dog.
 I use several for water (inside, outside, etc.) and one for food.
 When four are in dishwasher I have others ready to go.

-- Floor Protection Mats For Dog Food Bowls: Have you ever noticed that in addition to being very sloppy eaters and drinkers, many dogs – especially giant breeds – make slippery messes around their food and water bowls?
+- Floor Protection Mats For Dog Food Bowls: Have you ever noticed that in addition to being very sloppy eaters and drinkers, many giant breeds make a slippery messes around their food and water bowls?
 If so, you’re not alone.
-It’s one of the biggest dog owner.
-And while there isn’t much you can do about the drooling and “leaking” you can put a good, sturdy rubber mat under your dog’s bowls.
+While there isn’t much you can do about the drooling and “leaking” you can put a good, sturdy rubber mat under your dog’s bowls.
 Not only will this prevent slipping accidents, but it will also save your floors and rugs and cut down on nasty odors.

-- FURminator Nail Clippers: These nail clippers are simply awesome.
-In my opinion, all dog owners should use them because all dog nail clippers are not created equally.
-I like these because they’re very well made and are much easier and safer to use for dogs that may, or usually, move suddenly.
+- FURminator Nail Clippers: I like these because they’re very well made and I find them much easier and safer to use for dogs that may, or usually, move suddenly.
 It’s no fun for dogs – or their owners – when they clip their nails too short or accidentally tear their nail beds and cause pain and/or bleeding.
 Best to be safe than sorry on this one.

 - Memory Foam Orthopedic Pet Bed: I have a friend who bred Mastiffs and used human mattresses on the floors to protect their elbows and rear legs from developing massive pressure sores.
 Even smaller dogs can develop pressure sores or overgrown calluses.
 I think for many dogs, hard floors are uncomfortable and can cause medical issues.
 While some dogs won’t lay on a bed, and prefer a cool hard floor, or are too destructive when left alone with a dog bed, many dogs like a soft place to lay.
 Some pet owners reprimand their dogs for jumping on sofas, human beds, and chair, not recognizing that their dogs are actually “saying” they are uncomfortable laying on the floor.
-Comfortable dog beds are especially important for larger breeds such as great danes, dobermans, and greyhounds, because they have very little body fat and are extremely uncomfortable on floors.
+Comfortable dog beds are especially important for larger breeds such as Mastiffs, Great Danes, Dobermans, and Greyhounds, because they have very little body fat and are often extremely uncomfortable on floors.
 I know a Goldendoodle that required surgery to remove pressure sores from laying on tile floors, so this is can be a serious problem.
 What’s more many giant breeds can develop sores on their flanks and elbows from lying on hard floors.
 So, please, please get your dog a comfortable bed of their own… then you can ask them to stay off the furniture!

 - Dog First Aid Kit:Let’s face it, in spite of how careful we are, our dogs get into things… and things get into them.
-And, depending on the time of day and your location, it’s not always easy to locate an emergency vet.
+And, depending on the time of day and your location, it’s not always easy to quickly locate an emergency vet.
 Sometimes YOU have to play “veterinarian” in order to save your dog’s life, and you need a handy supply kit after calling your veterinarian for instructions.
-That’s why you should always have a specialized first aid kit handy.
-They are even more important for dogs who play in wooded areas, visit dog parks, go on boats, have food or other allergies, or just have a penchant for getting into mischief.
+That’s why you should always have a basic first aid kit handy.
+They are even more important for dogs who play in wooded areas, visit dog parks, live in desert communities, go on boats, have food or other allergies, or just have a penchant for getting into mischief.
 Oh, and if you’re not certain how/what to use in your kit in the event of an emergency, I suggest you purchase the American Red Cross Pet First Aid Book to go along with it.
 You aren’t a veterinarian, but it is better to have at least some supplies and information on hand for emergencies.
 I’ve saved my dogs, and I will be one day you’ll need to do the same.